 In light of this announcement http://twitter.com/#!/usejquery/statuses/45924060558925825 and due to the steam building behind the jQuery project it would be in our best interest to replace prototype with jQuery for 2.1 or beyond.

-#1 Updated by Scott Ullrich almost 8 years ago
+#1 Updated by Scott Ullrich about 8 years ago

 This will be a great alerts replacement: http://www.red-team-design.com/wp-content/uploads/2011/07/cool-notification-messages-with-css3-and-jquery-demo.html#

-#3 Updated by G D almost 8 years ago
+#3 Updated by G D about 8 years ago

 For log/state/etc... tables, I would highly recommend the DataTables jQuery plugin ( http://www.datatables.net ).
 I have used it extensively and it has great performance and can enable really useful additional features such as per column filtering as shown in this example: http://jquery-datatables-column-filter.googlecode.com/svn/trunk/index.html